marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_5/exception_assertion_localization.md

   assertions, and localization.
 - One way to make sure your applications respond to change is to build in support early on.
-- For example, ***supporting localization doesn't mean you actually need to support multiple languages right away.*** It just means your application can be more early adapted in the feature.
+- For example, ***supporting localization doesn't mean you actually need to support multiple languages right away.*** It just means your application can be more early adapted in the future.
 - By the end of this chapter, we hope we've provided structure for designing applications that better adapt to change